 Last but not least, we ended this course with onion tea, which is made of two components: an infusion of caramelised onion with Early Gray YinZhen tea served in a teapot, poured over an emulsion of onion confit and cream that is in a tea cup.

 Poached Maine lobster with riso pasta, sauteed squid and smoky leeks, topped with a bisque sauce.
 Excellent dish.

-Ladies and gentlemen, may I present – chicken feet (!) in a fine dining restaurant.
-The small piece of fish had lots of scales which were deep fried so that they were very crispy.
+Ladies and gentlemen, may I present – chicken feet (!) in a French fine dining restaurant.
+The small piece of New Zealand sea bass was not descaled but Chef Jason had them deep fried so that they were very crispy.
 Surprising that the flesh remained moist and tender, and didn’t dry out.
-The chicken feet has been deboned and deep fried to a crisp, almost like KFC like.
+The chicken feet had been deboned and deep fried to a crisp, almost like eating a piece of KFC skin.
 The bisque-like sauce was the magic ingredient that held everything together.

 The A4 Toriyama wagyu just melts in your mouth.
 Coupled with a slightly bitter ginnan (green gingko nuts) and sweet Kyoho grapes, the tour around Japan is complete with the artistically placed Fourme d’Ambert (blue cheese) and sherry sauce.
 Very well executed dish, perfect balance of proteins and botanics, just too small a portion 🙂

 Watermelon, soursop, rambutan, rose